Automated Connectware Deployment Using GitLab CI/CD & Ansible

 • Pipeline trigger: In this case, through the GitLab Web UI (Run Pipeline button).
 This can also be configured to be triggered by a new commit or merge event

-To deploy Connectware and its services, we need to write a short playbook, in principle with the same structure as seen in Orchestrating Connectware with Ansible.
+To deploy Connectware and its services, we need to write a playbook with the same structure as seen in Orchestrating Connectware with Ansible.
 One key difference might be the host.
-For on-premises, self-hosted Git environments, the host name should be the IP address where you want Connectware to run.
+For on-premises, self-hosted Git environments, the hostname should be the IP address where you want Connectware to run.
 For example, localhost.

 However, if you are using a cloud solution such as gitlab.com, the host needs to point to a defined resource, such as a cloud environment.
 In our example, we will use an AWS EC2 instance to deploy Connectware.